TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 *   The right to request the deletion of your personal data;
 *   The right to request the rectification of your personal data - you can manage some of this information in your account.

-You can exercise these rights through your account or by contacting customer services.
+You can exercise these rights through your account or by contacting Customer Care.

 You also have the right to lodge a complaint with a supervisory authority.
 In the UK, this is the Information Commissioner’s Office (ICO).